microsoft/accessibility-insights-action/docs/ado-extension-usage.md

 -   If the workflow was triggered by a pull request, the action should leave a comment on the Azure DevOps pull request with results.
 The extension does not leave comments on repos in GitHub.

-## Unblocking pull requests
+## Blocking pull requests

-You can choose to unblock pull requests even if the extension finds accessibility issues.
-To make it possible ensure that you have set the `failOnAccessibilityError` input variable to `false`.
+By default, pull requests are blocked if accessibility errors are found.
+You can choose to override this behavior by setting the `failOnAccessibilityError` input variable to `false`.

 ## Troubleshooting